srlasher/pdstools/CDH-Graph-Gallery.md

 It is by no means exhaustive but mainly serves to give inspiration and some guidance how to use the open source GitHub repository with CDH tools.

+All of the visualisation examples in this article can be forked from this Github repo.
+Detailed steps and code examples can be found by clicking on the images.

 ## Offer Analysis